amanthei/amanthei/README.md

 - 🏦 Working at Monzo
 - 🕹️ Playing a bunch of Pokémon Go
-- 📚 Reading Taste by Stanley Tucci
+- 📚 Reading Careless People by Sarah Wynn-Williams
 - 🎧 Listening to The Lonely Island and Seth Meyers Podcast
-- 🇺🇸 Detoxing from the news
 - 🦋 Going all in on [Bluesky](https://bsky.app/profile/alexmanthei.com)

 <sub>Illustration: [Inter Poster- Community](https://www.figma.com/community/file/879295107760553394/Inter-Poster--Community) by Lalu Triawanri</sub>